OAI-video_screenshot.png

 The original interface Overland AI engineers had devleoped.

-1. High Autonomy: Allow the vehicle to choose it’s own path based on situation on the ground.
+1. High Autonomy: the vehicle chose its own path based on conditions.

 A Growing Lexicon